absolutekelvin273/Absolutely_Kelvin-/README.md

  🎯 My Goal is to gain more and more knowledge  to as many ****open source project**** as possible.

-  ✨ I believe programming languages are just tools to adapt to according to the situation.
+  ✨ I believe programming languages are just tools to adapt to according to the situation send me an EMAIL and lets talk more.
+      <link>kelvinkakuru2@gmail.com</link>

    </td>